-2.3 Public Availability of Databases
+2.3 Public Availability of the Conduct of a Clinical Trial

 The US National Institutes of Health maintains a database at www.clinicaltrials.gov, and most controlled, interventional clinical investigations, other than Phase I clinical investigations, of drugs or biologic products subject to FDA regulation, must be registered with the site.
 The clinicaltrials.gov database has greatly expanded the obligation to include more expansive results information.
-While there is no general requirement to publish clinical trial data in journals, as a practical matter the industry has pledged to seek such publication where possible.
+While there is no general requirement to publish clinical trial data in journals, as a practical matter the industry has pledged to seek such publications where possible.

-2.4 Restriction for Using Online Tools
+2.4 Restriction for Using Online Tools to Support Clinical Trials